maxmind/getting-started-with-mmdb/blog-post.md

 ## Reading the File

-Now that we have our brand new MMDB file.
+Now we have our brand new MMDB file.
 Let's read the information we stored in it.

 ```perl
 #!/usr/bin/env perl